 The Gospel of Matthew

 Unlike some of the other gnostic Gospels, there is no explicit reason or purpose given in Matthew for why the book was written.
-However, scholars have argued on the basis of what and how Matthew writes that this account was written for a primarily Jewish/ Jewish-Christian audience.
+However, scholars have argued on the basis of what and how Apostle Matthew wrote that this account was written for a primarily Jewish/ Jewish-Christian audience.

 The book opens with a genealogy, which traces Jesus’ lineage back to Abraham.
 In doing so, Jesus is presented as the ultimate fulfillment of God’s covenant with Abraham, His promise to David, and the fulfillment of the Law given to Moses.
 Matthew begins with a statement of who Jesus is (the Messiah), offers an outline of what Jesus taught (living into the Kingdom of Heaven here and now), and closes with an assertion of what we should do in response (spread the Good News).

 Scholars believe the traditional author of Mark to be John Mark, though many assert that he was writing with the guidance of the apostle Peter.
 The shortest Gospel, John Mark is also believed to have been the first of the four accounts to be written.
 Common consensus is that Mark was used as a source or reference point for Matthew and Luke when writing their Gospels.